-Never use chlorinated freshwater.
-This may damage the membrane.)

-- 3. Prepare the membrane preservative solution according to the instruction on the Membrane Preservative container. - 4.
+- 1. Turn the Clean/Run Valve lever on the pump to its "Clean" position (see Figure 8). - 2.
+Fill a clean plastic container or bucket with two quarts (approximately 2 liters) of clean water, preferably freshwater from the PowerSurvivor.
+(Caution: Never use chlorinated freshwater.
+This may damage the membrane.) - 3.
+Prepare the membrane preservative solution according to the instruction on the Membrane Preservative container. - 4.
 Use your product 3-way valve (or move the product water output hose) to be sure that any water flowing from the product freshwater output is properly discarded. - 5.
 Turn the lever on the prefilter 3-way valve to the alternate intake position.
-Run the 3/16" alternate intake hose with the strainer attached into the container of membrane preservative solution - 6.
+Run the 1/4" alternate intake hose with the strainer attached into the container of membrane preservative solution. - 6.
 Turn on the watermaker and run it until almost all of the membrane preservative has been drawn from the container and foamy membrane preservative solution is ejecting from the reject brine hose.
 If there is a chance that the watermaker will be subjected to freezing conditions, continue to run until air is being ejected from the reject brine hose.
-(Note: If the membrane freezes, it must be slowly and completely thawed before the watermaker may be used again.) - 7.
+(Note: If the membranes freeze, they must be slowly and completely thawed before the watermaker may be used again.) - 7.
 Turn off the watermaker.
 It is now ready for storage for up to one year.

-If seawater was used instead of freshwater, repeat the membrane preservative procedure with freshwater as soon as possible.
+If seawater was used instead of freshwater, repeat the membrane preserving procedure with freshwater as soon as possible.
 Repeat the above procedure at least once a year if the watermaker is not being operated.

-Cleaning the Membrane: We do not recommend casual or regular cleaning of the reverse osmosis membrane in the watermaker - it should only be done when needed.
-Under normal use conditions, when only open-ocean seawater is being processed, cleaning the membrane should rarely (or never) be necessary.
+Cleaning the Membrane: We do not recommend casual or regular cleaning of the reverse osmosis membranes in the watermaker-it should only be done when needed.
+Under normal use conditions, when only open-ocean seawater is being processed, cleaning the membranes should rarely (or never) be necessary.
 Proper membrane preservative treatments prior to extended periods of non-use will reduce biological growth on the membrane surface.
 Under these conditions and with proper care, a membrane can be used for years without requiring a cleaning.

-Cleaning the membrane is only necessary if contaminants are deposited on, and adhere to, the membrane surface in sufficient amounts to affect the output of product freshwater.
+Cleaning the membranes is only necessary if contaminants are deposited on, and adhere to, the membrane surface in sufficient amounts to affect the output of product freshwater.
 Usually this condition also causes battery current to increase.
 There are two main types of such deposits and a different chemical cleaner is needed for each type:

-Note: Buildup of deposits and reduction in product freshwater flow usually take place gradually over extended periods of time.
-Sudden reduction or stopping of product water output is rarely caused by a dirty membrane.

-- Organic Growth usually caused by processing brackish water or failure to properly store a membrane during extended periods of non-use.
+- Note: Buildup of deposits and reduction in product freshwater flow usually take place gradually over extended periods of time.
+Sudden reduction or stopping of product water output is rarely caused by a dirty membrane. - Organic Growth usually caused by processing brackish water or failure to properly store a membrane during extended periods of non-use.
 Use Alkaline Cleaner. - Mineral Scale caused by mineral impurities in the intake water supply.
 Use Acid Cleaner.

-The only indication that a membrane might benefit from cleaning is a substantial reduction in the quantity of product freshwater output, all other factors being normal (e.g., battery voltage, salinity, seawater temperature).
+The only indication that the membranes might benefit from cleaning is a substantial reduction in the quantity of product freshwater output, all other factors being normal (e.g., battery voltage, salinity, seawater temperature).
 The best way to detect such a problem is by keeping an accurate log of product freshwater output at known battery voltages.
 Such a practice is highly recommended.